logicspark/awesome-social-button/README.md

 ### Prerequisite

-You will need to install Vue 3 in order to use this libary.
+This is created base on Vite + Vue3 + TypeScript, So you will need to install this lib inside Vue3 project in order to use this libary.
+You can also use this lib inside Vue2 but we still don't test it yet.

 _Note: You may use this library with only HTML & CSS.
 Please visit our [demo](https://social-awesome-button.logicspark.com) to implement right away._

 ### Installation